mrhoads/azure-lab-builders-aro/README.md

 2. Deploy rating-web with `oc new-app https://github.com/mrhoads/azure-lab-builders-openshift-ratings-web --strategy=docker --name=rating-web`

 Note the different strategy here.
 If you look in the repo, it contains a Dockerfile

+Consider looking at setting up a webhook to trigger builds when changes are made to GitHub.
+Run:
+`oc get bc/rating-web -o=jsonpath='{.spec.triggers..github.secret}'` to get the secret value and...
+`oc describe bc/rating-web` to get the webhook URL

+Then configure that webhook in your GitHub repo, being sure to set the content type to *application/json*

+Make a commit and look for a new build.

 3. Set the environment variable so rating-web knows where the API is